FluentdSubscriptionNetwork/fluent-plugin-avroturf_confluent/README.md

-# fluent-plugin-avroturf-confluent
+# fluent-plugin-avroturf_confluent
 ## Overview
 Schema Registry manages and stores data schemas that are shared between different services.
-It is commonly used in Apache Kafka to ensure that data exchanged among different producers and consumers adheres to a predefined schema or data structure. `fluent-plugin-avroturf-confluent` is formatter plugin developed for `fluent-plugin-kafka/out_rdkafka2` to serialize messages in key-value pairs format into Avro format before shipping messages to Kafka brokers.
+It is commonly used in Apache Kafka to ensure that data exchanged among different producers and consumers adheres to a predefined schema or data structure. `fluent-plugin-avroturf_confluent` is formatter plugin developed for `fluent-plugin-kafka/out_rdkafka2` to serialize messages in key-value pairs format into Avro format before shipping messages to Kafka brokers.
 The plugin utilizes [AvroTurf](https://github.com/dasch/avro_turf) library to register and retrieve schemas from the Schema Registry provided by Confluent Cloud, and then serialize key-value pairs into avro format.

 ## Installation